 Healing Hearts: Are you coping with grief?
 Do you have a hole where your heart used to be?
 You don't have to do it alone.
 Come join our grief support group on the 1st and 3rd Thursdays of each month at 10:00 in room 402.
 We offer an outlet when you need to talk, people who share your grief, Sunday lunch partners, people you can call when you need help and much more.
-HEALING HEARTS WILL NOT MEET DURING THE MONTH OF SEPTEMBER!
+HEALING HEARTS DOES NOT MEET DURING THE MONTH OF SEPTEMBER!

 Alzheimer’s Caregiver Support Group: St. John’s & Faith UMC sponsor a support group for family members, caregivers and friends.
 The group meets the first Thursday of each month from 7 p.m. – 8:30 p.m. at St. John’s UMC, Room 105.
 Please use the 4th Street entrance.
 Questions?
 Email: firstname.lastname@example.org or phone 1-800-272-3900 for more details.
 All newcomers welcome!

 Prayer Team: Our prayers are for our world, nation, community, church, families and individuals including those on the church's prayer list.
 The church has a prayer room maintained by the Team and vigils are held during the year to promote and encourage prayer by our congregation and for our pastors and staff.
 Share your prayer request...